isc-projects/stork/doc/usage.rst

 Managing users
 ==============

-Currently, the default administrator's account is created and can be used to sign in to the system via the web UI.
+Upon the initial installation the default administrator's account is created and can be used to sign in to the system via the web UI.
 Please use the login ``admin`` and password ``admin`` to sign in to the system.

 To manage users, click on the ``Configuration`` menu and choose ``Users``.
 You will see a list of existing users.
 At the very least, there will be user ``admin``.